viveksh991/innovationM_Project/README.md

 6 - Need to print all the mobile brands as per below format on console :

+# for Run

+- clone the project
+- need python3
+- install the requirements.txt
+- open terminal or git bash
+- go to the TestCases dir.
+- and run this cmd - pytest -v -s

-# Framework - pytest,  POM model
+Framework - pytest,  POM model

-# tools/skills- pycharm, python, selenium, pytest, allure-report
+Tools/Skills- pycharm, python, selenium, pytest, allure-report